esaas-ensureprice/ensureprice/README.md

 ## Deployment
 Following is the Heroku Deployment Link for our product. <br>
-Please make sure use Safari to open the following link: <br> https://haunted-vault-89277.herokuapp.com/ensureprices
+https://haunted-vault-89277.herokuapp.com/ensureprices

    ### Ruby Version Bundler Version & Machine OS